Looking for a career in Game Arts? We've got you covered

 Students graduate well-positioned to pursue careers in the game arts industry.
 Alumni have been hired by leading studios to work on games for all platforms.
 Hiring partners include: Bethesda, Insomniac Games, Sony Interactive Entertainment and Workinman Interactive.
 Photo by Elizabeth Lamark.

 The array of programs and opportunities at RIT aligns with the game industry’s convergence of many different fields.
 Programs at the university are adaptive, and prepare students for lifelong learning, creativity, critical thinking and skills in future technologies such as VR/AR/XR and virtual production, the revolutionary filmmaking technique combining computer-generated graphics, 3D art, motion capture and real-time rendering via game engines.
-RIT, with support from an grant from Epic Games, is building a virtual production curriculum — a project that includes the use of large LED walls installed in MAGIC Spell Studios (photo 2).
+RIT, with support from an grant from Epic Games, built a virtual production curriculum — driven by the use of large LED walls installed in MAGIC Spell Studios (photo 2).

-This program offers a many classes related to game arts, allowing students to explore 3D modeling, sculpting, lighting, materials, effects, real-time game engines (we use Epic Games' Unreal Engine), AR, VR and MR, pre-visualization and virtual production — which blends visual effects, film and game technologies.
+This program, with an option in game arts, allows students to explore 3D modeling, sculpting, lighting, materials, effects, real-time game engines (we use Epic Games' Unreal Engine), AR, VR and MR, pre-visualization and virtual production — which blends visual effects, film and game technologies.
 While technologies keep changing, our program focuses on teaching life-long skills of critical and design thinking, and collaboration.

 Our faculty are committed to sharing cutting-edge innovations with the wider RIT community.
 Shaun Foster, director of RIT's 3D Digital Design program, completed a $160,000 research project funded by Epic Games, creators of Fortnite and other popular titles.
 He developed dynamic virtual content, including a series of edX courses, to educate students, faculty and other professionals on the multidisciplinary possibilities of Unreal Engine, an advanced real-time 3D creation tool.
 Foster explored and elevated the software’s opportunities for collaboration and curriculum improvement.